Priyasunil26/Documentation/Documentation.md

 To set up a PostgreSQL database on Azure with the desired configurations, follow these detailed steps:

-- Click on "+create a resource", navigate to the services list, select "Database", and then choose the PostgreSQL database option.
+- Click on "+create a resource", navigate to the services list, select "Database", and then choose the Azure Database for PostgreSQL option.
 ![Create Resource](images/create-resource.png)
 ![Azure Database](images/search-database.png)
 - Proceed to enter the required information to establish your Database:
    - In the basic settings, select your subscription, pick an existing resource group or make a new one, input a name for your PostgreSQL server, and select a region.
    ![Datase Basic Setting](images/Basic-setting-database.png)
    - For server settings, select a pricing tier (such as Basic, General Purpose, or Memory Optimized), choose a PostgreSQL version, and create a username and password for the server admin.
 In the compute + storage section, activate the option for geo-redundancy.
    ![Admin Setting](images/admin-setting-database.png)
    ![Compute and storage](images/Compute-storage.png)